codegoose/goosecraft/readme.md

   * **Explorify**: A collection of new dungeons and structures **(v1.3.0-mc1.20 to v1.4.0)**
   * **Falling Leaves**: \"How the gentle wind . beckons through the leaves . as autumn colors fall,. dancing in a swirl . of golden memories:. the loveliest lies of all.\" **(1.15.4 to 1.15.6)**
   * **Farmer's Delight**: A cozy expansion to farming and cooking! **(1.20.1-1.4.3 to 1.20.1-2.1.1+refabricated)**
-  * **Farmer's Respite**: An addon created by Umpaz, HoboJoe, and SoyTutta for the Farmer's Delight mod by vectorwing.
-Attempts to add tea and ways to brew it, as well as some other foods! **(2.3.4 to 3.0.2)**
   * **Frights Delight**: Frights Delight is an add-on mod for Farmers Delight Fabric that adds food made from mob drops.
 Dishes are created with a Horror theme, consume with caution. **(1.20.1-1.0.1 to fabric-1.20.1-1.0.4)**
   * **GeckoLib 4**: GeckoLib is an animation engine for Minecraft Mods, with support for complex 3D keyframe-based animations, 30+ easings, concurrent animation support, sound and particle keyframes, event keyframes, and more. **(4.4.2 to 4.4.4)**
   * **Geophilic**: A subtle overhaul of Overworld biomes **(v2.2.0-mc1.20u1.20.2 to v2.4.0)**